 6. Job search tools and supports you need:

 - Develop a list of references and ask each one for permission to mention their names.
-Many of the references should be past employers or supervisors.
+Most of the references should be past employers or supervisors.

 - Find out about the supports that help employers hire staff such as the programs available through SkillsPEI.
 Set up a meeting with SkillsPEI to see what programs you are eligible for because you will want to share this information with employers.